Navalny's widow vows to continue his fight against the Kremlin and punish Putin for his death

 Navalny's spokesperson Kira Yarmysh said that the Investigative Committee, the country's top criminal investigation agency, informed Lyudmila Navalnaya that the cause of her son's death remained unknown and that the official probe had been extended.
 "They lie, buy time for themselves and do not even hide it," Yarmysh posted on X, formerly Twitter.

-Many world leaders blamed President Vladimir Putin and his government for Navalny's death Friday at age 47.
-Navalny's team said he was "murdered," and charged that officials' refusal to hand over his body was part of a cover-up.
+Many world leaders blamed President Vladimir Putin and his government for Navalny's death.
+On Monday, EU foreign policy chief Josep Borrell said the bloc was mulling sanctions against Russia.

+He noted the responsibility for Navalny’s death lies with “Putin himself, but we can go down to the institutional structure of the penitentiary system in Russia,” to track down those involved and impose asset freezes and travel bans.

 Kremlin spokesman Dmitry Peskov slammed what he described as “boorish” and “inadmissible” statements by Western leaders who held Putin responsible for Navalny’s death.